What is an Easement?

 I live on the other side of the road from the new water line.
 Can I still get water?

 Yes, you can.
-You must pay for a tap while the construction is still in process to receive the reduced fee, or the regular tapping fee after construction is complete.
+It is preferred that you pay for a tap while the water line construction is still in progress.
 When CUD sets your meter, it will be your responsibility to run the water line from the meter to your house.